New Relic Tone of Voice — More & Perfect

 What is New Relic's brand message?

-New Relic's core message is about Observability platform.
-Their concept "Perfect software" drives their mission: To help engineers create more perfect software.
+New Relic's core message: Observability platform Their mission: To help engineers create more perfect software

 What makes New Relic's brand voice unique?

 New Relic stands out through their more, perfect, software communication style.
-Their central brand tension — "Imperfect vs. Perfect" — shapes every message they craft in the Technology sector.
+Their central brand tension, "Imperfect vs. Perfect", shapes how they communicate across the Technology sector.

 What language style does New Relic use?

-New Relic uses aspirational language with figurative messaging.
-Their sentences are typically statement in structure, using the present tense.
+New Relic uses aspirational language, with figurative messaging, in statement-style sentences, using the present tense.